cjacker/opensource-toolchain-pic/README.md

 Operation Succeeded
 ```
-NOTE there is no 'blank' between '-D' and '/usr/share/pk2/PK2V023200.hex', and this firmware is for PICKIT2, you need to find corresponding firmware for PICKIT3 in '/usr/share/pk2' dir.
+NOTE there is no 'whitespace' between '-D' and '/usr/share/pk2/PK2V023200.hex', and this firmware is for PICKIT2, you need to find corresponding firmware for PICKIT3 in '/usr/share/pk2' dir.

 To detect target device: